Panoramic view of the Quilotoa Lagoon with emerald green water from the lookout point.

 Spanish and English

-Starts: Pick-up from your accommodation in Latacunga at 09:00 AM
+Starts: From your accommodation in Latacunga at 09:00 AM

-Ends: Drop-off at your accommodation in Latacunga around 5:00 PM
+Ends: To your accomodation in Latacunga at 05:00 PM

 Free cancellation!